Syen-ce/Planetaris-Unbounded/README.md

 ### Design process

 The progression of the planets is not meant to be easy.
-Each planet introduces different restrictions to create a unique experience.
-For example, Arig makes it completely impossible to use any type of robot and limits building space until the right foundation is researched.
+Each planet introduces different restrictions to create a unique experience, all planets are made to work together but they can be played separately.

-The next planet is already planned, and I’ll start working on it after fixing a few issues on Arig.

-I'm completely open to suggestions and ideas. :)